 Dr. Heath Gilbert is an Optometrist in Dayton, Ohio who graduated with his Doctorate in Optometry from The Ohio State University and currently practices at the Dayton Optometric Center.
-He has served as president of the Miami Valley Society of Optometrists and also consults with the Dayton Veterans Administration.
+He served as president of The Ohio Optometric Association and is a Fellow of the American Academy of Optometrists (F.A.A.O.).

 As we age, it is inevitable that we will experience some level of vision loss.
 As an optometrist, Dr. Gilbert is very aware of the issues associated with those of us who live with vision loss.
 He has a Microsun lamp in his low-vision rehabilitation practice and sees his patients benefit from Microsun.
 According to Dr. Gilbert, most patients who read an eye chart under a Microsun lamp can see 1-2 lines beneath where they typically read with standard light.
 He also notes that people are better able to read even poorly printed materials like magazines, etc. under the clarity of Microsun light.